hotgazpacho/dotfiles/README.md

 using [launchd](https://www.launchd.info).
-The keymapping is set in `Library/LaunchAgents/com.local.KeyRemapping.plist`, can be [generated](https://hidutil-generator.netlify.app), and should have been acitivated if you followed the steps above.
+The keymapping is set in `Library/LaunchAgents/com.local.KeyRemapping.plist`, can be [generated](https://hidutil-generator.netlify.app), and should have been activated if you followed the steps above.
 One side effect here is that the light on the `Caps Lock` key of the Macbook Pro will remain lit.

 Next, you'll need to install hammerspoon: